 The American public remained skeptical of the war, and many were horrified at reports of atrocities carried out by the military and CIA.
 Leaked photos proved that Americans had committed human rights abuses at the Abu Ghraib prison, and in 2007 American military contractors killed 17 civilians in Baghdad’s Nisour Square.
 Opposition to the war became an important talking point in Obama’s bid for the presidency.

 On New Year’s Day 2009, shortly before Obama took office, the U.S. handed control of the Green Zone—the Baghdad district that served as coalition headquarters—to the Iraqi government.
 Congress formally ended its authorization for the war in November, and the last combat troops left the following month.
 Even by the lowest estimates, the Iraq War claimed over 100,000 lives; other estimates suggest that the number is several times greater, with over 205,000 civilian deaths alone.

 Over the next three years, ongoing sectarian violence blossomed into a full-out civil war.
 Many of the militias formed during the Iraq War merged or partnered with extremist groups in neighboring Syria, itself experiencing a bloody civil war.
 By 2014 the Islamic State of Iraq and the Levant, which absorbed many of these groups, controlled much of Syria and Iraq.
 The shocking rise of ISIL led Obama to launch fresh military actions in the region beginning in June of 2014.
-Though ISIL has now been driven out of Iraq and appears to be very much diminished, American troops are still on active duty in Iraq, 16 years after the initial invasion and eight years after the official end of the Iraq War.
+Though ISIL has now been driven out of Iraq and appears to be very much diminished, a small number of American troops are still stationed in Iraq.